The 6 most common mistakes of nutrition in endometriosis

 Tabletten

-Certain vitamins, minerals and phytochemicals actually help to alleviate the symptoms of endometriosis and sometimes also prevent or slow down the development and growth of endometriosis lesions.
-These include in particular antioxidants such as vitamins A, C and E, but also minerals such as calcium and magnesium or secondary plant compounds, for example phytoestrogens or resveratrol.
-So it sounds tempting to simply take these in the form of dietary supplements, doesn’t it?
+Certain vitamins, minerals, and phytochemicals have shown promise in alleviating endometriosis symptoms and potentially slowing or preventing the development and growth of endometriosis lesions.
+These include antioxidants like vitamins A, C, and E, as well as minerals such as calcium and magnesium, and secondary plant compounds like phytoestrogens and resveratrol.
+It might seem tempting to address these nutritional needs through dietary supplements, but this approach has its pitfalls.

-Unfortunately, this is not a good idea, because even with “harmless” preparations from the drugstore, people quickly overdose.
-And that an overdose of common dietary supplements can be quite harmful is hardly known.
-Or did you know that too much calcium can lead to cardiac arrhythmias or even a heart attack?
-[4] That too much vitamin A can be fatal by increasing intracranial pressure [5] and that an overdose of vitamin D can lead to organ damage and death?
-[8]
+Regrettably, it is not a sound idea because even with seemingly innocuous over-the-counter supplements, it is surprisingly easy to overdose.
+The potential harm of excessive dietary supplements is often underestimated.
+For instance, did you know excessive calcium can lead to cardiac arrhythmias or even a heart attack [4]?
+That an overdose of vitamin A can be fatal due to increased intracranial pressure [5]?
+Or that excessive vitamin D can result in organ damage and death [8]?

-Even all institutions such as the Federal Institute for Risk Assessment (BfR), Stiftung Warentest, the Consumer Center, Öko Test and the German Nutrition Society (DGE) agree that dietary supplements are completely unnecessary.
+Prominent institutions such as the Federal Institute for Risk Assessment (BfR), Stiftung Warentest, the Consumer Center, Öko Test, and the German Nutrition Society (DGE) unanimously agree that dietary supplements are entirely unnecessary.

-Anyone who eats a balanced and healthy diet (see point five: do not leave out too many foods) does not need dietary supplements.
-On the contrary: they can even be harmful to your health!
-Just make sure you eat plenty of fruits and vegetables, meet your mineral needs from mineral water, for example, and your need for sunshine vitamin D by taking a walk in the fresh air.
+If you maintain a balanced and healthy diet (as discussed in point 5 – Avoid Excessive Food Restriction), there is no need for dietary supplements.
+On the contrary, they may even pose risks to your health.
+Focus on consuming ample fruits and vegetables, meet your mineral requirements from sources like mineral water, and fulfill your need for vitamin D by spending time outdoors in fresh air.

-We wish you much success and … bon appétit!
+We wish you great success and … bon appétit!

 References